Is AI Taking Over Jobs? What the Data Actually Shows

 The more immediate opportunity is in what I’d call AI-augmented versions of existing roles — and this is where most people will actually feel the impact.
 A nurse using AI to flag medication interactions before a doctor review.
 A financial adviser running AI scenario modeling that used to require a quant team.
 An HR manager using AI to screen applications and draft job descriptions in minutes rather than hours.
 None of these people changed their job title.
 They changed what their job looks like — and what they’re worth to an employer because of it.

-5. The Real Risk Most People Are Missing
+5. Are You the Real Risk?
+What Most People Are Missing

 The question “is AI taking over jobs?” is actually the wrong frame.
 The more accurate question is: are you going to be out-competed by someone who uses AI better than you do?